DEIB-GECO/NMTF-link/README.md

 # Usage

-To run the tool user should call it from terminal following way:
+To run the NMTF-link tool, the user should call it from the terminal as follows:
 ```
 python3 NMTF-link.py
 ```